Ben-Hur: A Tale of the Christ (1925 film): Cast

+Production

-ProductionBen-Hur: A Tale of The Christ had been a great success as a novel, and was adapted into a stage play which ran for twenty-five years.
+Ben-Hur: A Tale of The Christ had been a great success as a novel, and was adapted into a stage play which ran for twenty-five years.
 In 1922, two years after the play's last tour, the Goldwyn company purchased the film rights to Ben-Hur.
 The play's producer, Abraham Erlanger, put a heavy price on the screen rights.
 Erlanger was persuaded to accept a generous profit participation deal and total approval over every detail of the production.

 Choosing the title role was difficult for June Mathis.
 Rudolph Valentino and dancer Paul Swan were considered until George Walsh was chosen.
 When asked why she chose him, she answered it was because of his eyes and his body.
 Gertrude Olmstead was cast as Esther.
 While on location in Italy, Walsh was fired and replaced by Ramon Novarro.
 The role of Esther went to May McAvoy.

 Shooting began in Rome, Italy in October 1923 under the direction of Charles Brabin who was replaced shortly after filming began.
-Additional recastings (including Ramon Novarro as Ben-Hur) and a change of director caused the production's budget to skyrocket.
+Other re-castings (apart from Ramon Novarro as Ben-Hur) and a change of director caused the production's budget to skyrocket.
 After two years of difficulties and accidents, the production was eventually moved back to Metro-Goldwyn-Mayer in Culver City, California and production resumed in the spring of 1925.
 B. Reeves Eason and Christy Cabanne directed the second unit footage.

+Romain de Tirtoff, better known under the pseudonym Erté, was one of the most highly sought costume and production designers in the world.
+He designed costumes and sets for the film.

 Production costs eventually rose to $3,900,000 ($ today) compared to MGM's average for the season of $158,000 ($ today), making Ben-Hur the most expensive film of the silent era.